-You can hide WordPress blog posts and pages that don’t have any relevance to the general public such as a page you might have to create for website ownership verification.
+For example, you might want to hide WordPress blog posts and pages that don’t have any relevance to the general public, such as a page you have created for website ownership verification.

-Another situation where excluding WordPress pages from search results is beneficial is if you have a membership website.
-You can hide the profile pages of your members from appearing on search engines.
+For example, if you have a membership website, you can hide the profile pages of your members from appearing on search engines.

-Hiding content from Google is also helpful if your website is under development, and you want to share a sneak preview with your audience.
-This way Google won’t index an unfinished website in its search results.
+Hiding content from Google is also helpful if your website is under development and you want to share a sneak preview with your audience.
+That way, Google won’t index an unfinished website in its search results.

 In this article, we will cover different ways to hide WordPress pages from Google, including using an HTML meta tag, using your robots.txt file, password-protecting your pages, and placing your site in maintenance mode:

 Method 1: Hide a WordPress Page From Search Engines Using AIOSEO

 You can hide a WordPress page from Google by using a WordPress plugin like All in One SEO (AIOSEO).
 It’s one of the most popular SEO plugins, used by over 3 million websites.
 This method is the easiest and recommended for beginners.